 - Articulates and communicates the Vision, Mission, and Values of the Corporation, and defines the parameters within which the organization operates.
 Board Committees and Project Teams may be established to assist the Board in this work.

 - Meets separately on a regular basis to conduct strategic planning and review Board processes/performance.

-- Ensures enforcement and updating of By‐Laws, Policies, Committee Terms of Reference and key Job Descriptions, and guiding principles for the organization as appropriate.
+- Ensures enforcement and updating of By‐Laws, Policies, and guiding principles for the organization as appropriate.

 - Authorizes expenditure of major capital items and day‐to‐day expenses beyond the signing authority limits of the ED and/or Treasurer.

-- Regularly measures and self‐assess the Board’s own performance, as well as provide for professional development of the Board and its members.
+- Regularly measures the Board’s own performance, as well as provides for the professional development of the Board and its members.